-One of the best features of the Hot Start Pro Kiln is the Glass-Master LT Controller.
-Now beginners can start fusing glass successfully right away.
+One of the best features of the Hot Start Kiln is the GlassMaster LT Controller.
+Now the beginner can start fusing glass successfully right away.
 With it's stored factory programs all you need to do is select what you want to do with the glass and how fast you want to fire based on it's size.
+As you become more familiar with the glass you can even modify some portions of the programs to get customized results.